-- Metal or foil touching the side of the oven. - Foil not molded to food (upturned edges act like antennas). - Metal, such as twist-ties, poultry pins, or goldrimmed dishes, in the microwave. - Recycled paper towels containing small metal pieces being used in the microwave.
+- Foil not molded to food (upturned edges act like antennas). - Metal, such as twist-ties, poultry pins or goldrimmed dishes, in the microwaye. - Recycled paper towels containing small metal pieces being used in the microwave.

 FOODS

 - Do not pop popcorn in your microwave oven unless in a special microwave popcorn accessory or unless you use popcorn labeled for use in microwave ovens. - Some products such as whole eggs and sealed containers-for example, closed jars-are able to explode and should not be heated in this microwave oven.
 Such use of the microwave oven could result in injury. - Do not boil eggs in a microwave oven.
 Pressure will build up inside egg yolk and will cause it to burst, possibly resulting in injury.